michellevit/Fennec-Animation/README.md

 #### General guidelines:

-- Use PNG with transparency for sprites/elements; PNG/JPG for wide ground layers.
+- Use PNG with transparency for sprites/elements; PNG/JPG for wide ground layers
-- Keep sprite frames the same width/height across an action (and ideally across all actions) for smooth animation.
+- Keep sprite frames the same width/height across an action (and ideally across all actions) for smooth animation
-- Export pixel art with nearest-neighbor (no smoothing) so edges stay crisp.
+- Export pixel art with nearest-neighbor (no smoothing) so edges stay crisp
-- Ground seams: design edges to butt cleanly so the horizontal slide shows no gaps, and ensure the height is identical to avoid uneven ground between frames.
+- Ground seams: design edges to butt cleanly so the horizontal slide shows no gaps, and ensure the height is identical to avoid uneven ground between frames
-- Keep file sizes reasonable (web): prefer a few wide layers over many tiny slices.
+- Keep file sizes reasonable (web): prefer a few wide layers over many tiny slices
 - _Optional: use [Pixil Art](https://www.pixilart.com/)_

 #### What to change (minimal code)